 Welcome to Applied Sensor Science!

-We work on development and characterization of chemical sensors for environmental monitoring, emission control and indoor/outdoor air quality control.
+We work on development and characterization of chemical sensors for gas and liquid phase detection, for environmental monitoring, emission control and indoor/outdoor air quality control.
 Our two main research areas include gas sensitive silicon carbide field effect transistors (SiC-FETs) and graphene- and other 2D materials-based sensors for gas and liquid phase monitoring.

-We are an active, dynamic, and international group of scientists with multidisciplinary backgrounds in physics, chemistry, and electronic engineering.
+We are an active, dynamic, and international group of scientists with multidisciplinary backgrounds in applied physics, chemistry, materials science, and electronic engineering.

 Development and commercialization of SiC-FETs is performed together with the spin-off company SenSiC AB, whereas development of graphene-based gas sensors is performed in close collaboration with Graphensic AB.